 When it comes to alcohol consumption, moderation is key if you want to avoid adverse health outcomes associated with alcohol use such as erectile dysfunction.

-Some may drink alcohol believing it works as an aphrodisiac, but although alcohol does lower our inhibition and make it easier for you to interact with people, it doesn’t really enhance your performance in the bedroom.
+Some may drink alcohol believing it works as an aphrodisiac, but although alcohol does lower our inhibition and make it easier for us to interact with people, it doesn’t really enhance our performance in the bedroom.

 Temporary Erectile Dysfunction from Alcohol

 Another way alcohol may lead to temporary erectile dysfunction is by influencing blood flow to the penis.
 One study published in The Journal of Sexual Medicine found that a depressed central nervous system led to dehydration which resulted in a lower blood volume which of course spells trouble for sexual performance.

-Long-term Erectile Ddysfunction from Alcohol Abuse
+Long-term Erectile Dysfunction from Alcohol Abuse

 The Good Sides of Alcohol